 How to Figure Out Which Club is Right for You

-Your clubhead speed is an ideal starting point for identifying the correct option for you.
 If you generate sufficient swing pace, you shouldn’t be desperate for the assistance of the longer fairway shaft.
 However, if swing speed is a challenge, you may appreciate the boost provided by a 3-wood.

 Operating with a slow swing speed reduces your long game distance potential, which can leave you short of the green on approach.

-The next factor to consider is your ball striking ability.
 If you catch the odd shot cleanly, you may feel comfortable taking the risk of swinging a fairway wood.
 But, if you are an erratic ball striker who needs forgiveness, the shorter shaft on the 2-hybrid will offer superior control and consistency.

 Basically, it comes down to a clean strike or accelerated clubhead speed.
 When you are a beginner, you must select forgiveness, accuracy, and consistency over everything else.